danidee10/django-notifs/README.md

 ### Reading notifications

-To read a notification simply send the read signal like this
+To read a notification simply send the read signal like this:

 ```python
 from notifications.signals import notify